Lake Huka: Geology

-The lake formed in a north-east oriented graben of the Taupō Rift that has a Mesozoic greywacke basement.
+The lake formed in a north-east oriented graben of the Taupō Rift that has a Mesozoic basement of greywacke.
 This basement is known to be in places more than 3 km deep presently.
 The massive Whakamaru ignimbrite eruption of 349,000 years ago, for example has deposits up to 50m thick typically at least 650 m below the present ground level.
 At its northern end in the Taupō-Reporoa Basin the eruptions that had formed the rhyolitic Reporoa Caldera some 280,000 years ago, were to define the lakes boundaries throughout its existence.
-At the southern end the current andesitic stratovolcano Mount Tongariro massif had started forming about 349,000 years ago, with its Tupuna and Haumata formations predating the lake, so that its high ground likely delimited the lake to the south.
+At the southern end the current andesitic volcanoes commenced about 349,000 years ago as a stratovolcano that became Mount Tongariro.
+This massif's Tupuna and Haumata formations predate the lake, so that its high ground likely delimited the lake to the south.
 Volcanic deposits washed down from the Tongariro River drainage were to silt up its southern end as is the case with Lake Taupō today.
 Kakaramea has been dated to 229 ± 1 ka so may not have been active from the time of lakes formation but may have therefore defined a south-western initial shore.
 (Note: For discussion of K-Ar verus Ar-Ar age and the former's potential for inaccuracy in low potassium oxide andesite see Pure 2020) In the center and to the west the rhyolitic volcanic deposits associated with the Whakamaru caldera complex and the Taupō Volcano by 222,000 years ago defined the western shore.
 The lake's high stand remained fairly constant throughout its lifetime and was dictated by the emplacement of the last Waiora Formation eruptives in the north-west of the lake allowing its creation.
 This took place at 220,000 ± 31,000 BP.
 The high stand was about 400 m above present mean sea level, but given the rate of rift extension (subsidence) and historic much lower sea levels this relative level is almost meaningless to try to define further.
 Evidence for more than one high stand/lake terrace does exist.